Their fucking scheme to draw out those witchy wannabes obviously didn’t fucking work.

 Like not to be dramatic or anything but Neal Hawthorne might be the hottest person I’ve ever met.
 It just keeps getting worse.
-He’s out here dating witches and saving my ass and being all mean and grumpy all the time.
-Like fuck me UP
+He like…. dates witches and saves my ass and doesn’t so much as give me a second look like literally fuck me UP

 Okay sorry that’s out of my system.

 Actually no it isn’t.
-There I am, buck ass naked, terrified, freezing cold and there he is with a coat and really big hands????
-And so tall?
+There I am, buck ass naked, terrified, all scraped up, and he gives me the coat off his back and he’s all calm and competent????
+And tall?
 Why???

 No one followed me out of the woods.
 I don’t when I lost them.
 Honestly that whole run through the woods was a blur.